 Using the upper limit of the cosmological constant, the vacuum energy of free space has been estimated to be joules per cubic meter.
 However, in both quantum electrodynamics (QED) and stochastic electrodynamics (SED), consistency with the principle of Lorentz covariance and with the magnitude of the Planck constant suggest a much larger value of joules per cubic meter.
 This huge discrepancy is known as the cosmological constant problem.Wikipedia

-GR-QM era science does not understand that spacetime is composed of matter-energy particles which form a superfluid gas almost everywhere in the universe.
-And without understanding that spacetime is matter-energy particles, they of course fail to realize that spacetime gas has a temperature.
-At the highest temperature of spacetime matter-energy, this gas changes phase into a Planck particle core at joules per cubic meter.
-Perhaps the cosmological constant problem is solved by realizing that spacetime is a gas with a temperature, and that the two estimates of vacuum energy are at vastly different temperatures.
+GR-QM era science does not understand that spacetime is composed of matter-energy particles which form a spacetime æther almost everywhere in the universe.
+And without understanding that spacetime is a construction of matter-energy particles, they of course fail to realize that spacetime æther has an energy and temperature.
+At the highest temperature of spacetime matter-energy, this æther changes phase into a Planck particle core at joules per cubic meter.
+Perhaps the cosmological constant problem is solved by realizing that spacetime is an æther with varying energy, and that the two estimates of vacuum energy are at vastly different temperatures.

 J Mark Morris : San Diego : California : February 14, 2020 : v1